tessamcdonnel/STAT-217-R-Course/chapter6.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:9c0a9256c3
 ## Assumptions of the t-test

-Before testing a hypothesis with a t-test, we need to make sure that our data meets these 4 assumptions:
+Before testing a hypothesis with a t-test, we need to make sure that our data meets these assumptions:

-* the variable we're testing is quantitative
 * the observations are independent
-* the variable is normally distributed
+* the variable is normally distributed (or large sample size)
-* no extreme outliers

 We'll be using the same dataset from the last lab `cdc`.
 This data is from a random sample so the observations can be treated as independent.